 The village of Vougeot further south is dominated by the massive 50-ha Grand Cru of Clos Vougeot.
 Neighboring Vosne-Romanée is a village like no other in the Côte de Nuits.
 Behind the village lie the great vineyards that produce Burgundy’s most expensive and sought-after wines.
 At the heart of these are the justly famous vineyards of Romanée-Conti, with La Tache and Richebourg also superb and vastly expensive.
 These, in turn, are flanked by some marvelous premier crus; the best of these are rich, intense, and concentrated—pure elegance in a glass.

-The last principal village in the Côte de Nuits is Nuits-Saint-Georges through vineyards continue on south to Comblanchient.
-Here, the best wines offer power and intensity and a degree of finesse in the best of the 38 premier crus.
+The last principal village in the Côte de Nuits is Nuits-Saint-Georges, through vineyards continue on south to Comblanchient.
+Here, the best wines offer power, intensity, and finesse in the best of the 38 premier crus.
 There are no grand crus.
 There is scarcely time for a breath before the wine lover enters the Côte de Beaune, the heartland of fine white Burgundy.
 Its reputation is undoubtedly more for white, yet the majority of wines are red.
 It begins with a cluster of villages around the famous hill of Corton.
-Aloxe-Corton at the foot of the Corton hill includes the famous appellations of Corton and Corton-Charlemagne.
+Aloxe-Corton, at the foot of the Corton hill, includes the famous appellations of Corton and Corton-Charlemagne.
 Intense, structured white wines and full-bodied flavorsome reds are being made here.
 To the west of the Aloxe-Corton lies Pernand-Vergelesses, some of it tucked into the folds of the hills.
 Increasingly good value, white and red, are produced here.
 To the south, it adjoins Savigny-Les Beaune, which extends east up a little valley to the village itself.
-Importantly, this is a source of reasonably plentiful, good value Burgundy, not a common thing in the region!
+Importantly, this is a source of reasonably plentiful, good-value Burgundy, not a common thing in the region!